Finistere/antidote/README.rst

 Documentation
 =============

-Beginner friendly tutorial, recipes and the reference can be found at `<https://antidote.readthedocs.io/en/stable>`_.
+Beginner friendly tutorial, recipes and the reference can be found in the ` documentation <https://antidote.readthedocs.io/en/stable>`_.

 Hands-on quick start